KingCosmic/tinyquotes/README.md

 **UPDATES**
 ==========
-+ UnLove a quote will not be added because I think if you like a quote you will like it for a long time and it is unnecessary to put an option if you are not going to use it.
-Also it can cause some trouble because you can double click it and Love-unLove it.
++ UnLove a quote will not be added because I think if you like a quote you will like it for a long time and it is unnecessary to put an option you won't use it.
+Also it can cause some trouble double clicking it and Love-unLove it.
 + Fixed major bug causing double quote change and added a new div showing the total quotes you loved.
 + Added new feature letting you share the URL of the quote, search for it on "Tiny Quote" button.
 + Fixed bugs and Added some tiny elements for the user :')